vendethiel/dotty/docs/blog/_posts/2016-12-05-implicit-function-types.md

-applies to all implicit parameters and implicit locals, is conceptually analogous to the rule that prefers implicits defined in companion objects of subclasses over those defined in companion objects of superclasss.
+applies to all implicit parameters and implicit locals, is conceptually analogous to the rule that prefers implicits defined in companion objects of subclasses over those defined in companion objects of superclass.
 With that new disambiguation rule the example code above now compiles.

 That's the complete set of rules needed to deal with implicit function types.